 #4: Fortified breakfast cereals

 For an extra boost of vitamin B12, add some cow’s milk or vitamin B12 fortified plant milk.
-This makes for a tasty, B12 filled breakfast.
-A great way to start off the morning!
+This makes for a tasty, vitamin B12 filled breakfast.
+Fortified cereal is a great way to start off the morning!

 #5: Cheddar cheese